 A muscular imbalance means that muscles at one aspect of a joint are significantly stronger or tighter than the muscles on the other side of the joint.
 In the shoulder, many people tend to emphasize their chest workouts to the neglect of their upper back workouts.
 In reality, everything we do happens out in front of us, and the muscles on our front sides tend to be stronger and tighter than the muscles on our backsides.
 Everyone has seen an older person who is hunched forward but who has ever seen any person who is hunched backward?
 Along this line of thought, we should emphasize upper back workouts more than chest workouts to compensate for the fact that everyday life and gravity are pulling us back in the direction of being four-legged!
 By increasing the strength in our upper backs, we are able to balance out the natural strength in our chests and more appropriately center the ball of the shoulder joint in the socket so nothing is being unnecessarily pinched.

 One of the most common overuse injuries in the elbow is tendinitis.
 This can occur at the thumb side of the elbow (tennis elbow) or at the pinky side of the elbow (golfer’s elbow) and is more common with using a lot of free weights or increasing to heavier weights too soon.
-To treat your own tendinitis, hold your affected arm straight out in front of you at shoulder height.
-If your pain is thumb-side, turn your hand palm down (palm up if your pain is pinky-side).
+Wearing a tennis elbow compression sleeve during working out, playing sports, or doing any of the activities that can cause stress to your elbow, can be an effective preventative method for such a problem, due to the extra strength and support it can provide.
+However, if you suffer from tennis elbow and want to treat it yourself, hold your affected arm straight out in front of you at shoulder height.
+If your pain is thumb-side, turn your hand palm down (palm up if your pain is pinkie-side).
 Using your unaffected side, take hold of your fingers and hand on the painful arm and bending at your wrist, pull your fingers back toward your elbow.
 A stretch should be felt in your forearm.
 Hold this stretch for 30 seconds and repeat 3-5 times.
 If this does not significantly improve your elbow pain, seek further attention from your physical therapist.

 If you experience any injury, SSI is always here to help you begin your road to recovery.